 #1 – The best that Lapland has to offer

 Can you believe that I took this picture on the same night as #3 and #4?
 This was however some 60 kilometres further North.
 These trees are not always as much covered in snow and frost as on this picture.
 I had seen them a couple of days earlier, but there was so much fog that it did not give the Northern Lights pictures I was hoping for.
 So despite it being such a drive from my previous location, with such strong Aurora and a positive weather forecast, I decided to give it a chance anyway.
 Truly the highlight of the year for me!

 What will be the best Northern Lights pictures of 2018?

 You already guessed it: in about one year, I am hoping to write about my top 8 Northern Lights pictures of 2018!
-In between, you can come along on an Aurora chasing tour with me to get a chance to take your own pictures.
+In between, you can come along on an Inari Aurora Tour with me to get a chance to take your own pictures.
 Or check out my Northern Lights Photos Portfolio for more inspiration.